-No statutory changes will be required to implement Chapter Seventeen.
+No statutory changes will be required to implement Chapter Seventeen-

-Article 17.4.1 of the Agreement establishes a Labor Affairs Council comprising cabinet-level officials from each Party.
-Article 17.4.5 of the Agreement calls for each government to designate an office to serve as a contact point with the other country and the public and to assist the Council in carrying out the Agreement's Labor Cooperation and Capacity Building Mechanism.
-The Department of Labor's Bureau of International Labor Affairs (ILAB) will serve as the U.S. contact point for this purpose.
+Article 17.5.1 of the Agreement establishes a Labor Affairs Council comprising cabinetlevel officials from each Party.
+Article 17.5.5 of the Agreement calls for each government to designate an office to serve as a contact point with the other country and the public and to assist the Council in carrying out the Agreement's Labor Cooperation and Capacity Building Mechanism.
+The Department of Labor's Bureau of International Labor Affairs (ILAB) will serve as the U.S. contact point for these purposes, and will consult with USTR in carrying out this function.